-Enjoy an intimate documentary about one of the world’s greatest video artists, Bill Viola.
+Enjoy an intimate documentary about Bill Viola, one of the world’s greatest artists working with video.

 This special event will also include an introduction and Q&A from the BAFTA award-winning director, artist and long-time Tate Patron, Gerald Fox.